How to get to Vivid Sydney

 Charter Vessels

-Various charter vessels will be undertaking harbour cruises during Vivid Sydney 2023.
-If you are embarking on a cruise to view the Vivid Sydney lights from a vessel in the harbour, it is important to note that the event starts from 6.00pm nightly.
-You can view all operators here.
+Various charter vessels will be undertaking harbour cruises during Vivid Sydney 2024.
+If you are embarking on a cruise to view the Vivid Sydney lights from a vessel in the harbour, it is important to note that the event starts from 6pm nightly.

 Please note that Vivid Sydney does not operate any harbour cruises.
 If you have any questions, please contact the operator who is undertaking the harbour cruise.